-Once you have the user stories ready, you can group them into certain categories to define higher level items such as Features, Epics etc.
+Once you have the user stories ready, you can group them into categories to define higher-level items such as Features, Epics etc.

 In collaboration with the internal and external stakeholders, identify the user stories that are the most important and ones that can help create an MVP.

-Typically, high priority user stories are picked up by the team for the current Sprint.
-The remaining ones will continue to be in the Backlog waiting for the next Sprint Planning Meeting for prioritization.
+Typically, for an ongoing sprint high-priority, user stories are picked up by the team, and the remaining ones stay in the Backlog for the next Sprint Planning Meeting.